-BOND has been working in the Liquefied Natural Gas (LNG) arena for over 15 years.
+BOND Civil & Utility has been working in the Liquefied Natural Gas (LNG) arena for over 15 years.
 With the LNG market continuing on a path of rapid growth, clients need responsive and expert advice on how to manage these critical assets.
-Aaron Govoni, Senior Project Manager and BOND resident LNG expert shares his experiences from the field on how we can help our clients with the execution of this project type.
+Aaron Govoni, Client Executive, Power & Energy and BOND Civil & Utility resident LNG expert shares his experiences from the field on how we can help our clients with the execution of this project type.

 Anticipate Nuclear Generating Assets to Come Offline as LNG Pipeline Projects Become Critical

 The region has recently seen several coal and nuclear generating assets come offline with additional plants slated in the next several years.
 Additionally, new pipeline infrastructure has met significant opposition at the permitting stages, and new pipeline projects capable of bringing more natural gas into the region do not look promising.
 As a result, LNG has become a critical component of the energy reliability portfolio for this region to maximize the efficiency of the constrained natural gas capacity.

 As siting new LNG facilities near population centers would face the same hurdles as pipeline construction, owners are looking at life extension projects at their facilities constructed in the 1960s and 1970s.
 This strategy will make sure this critical energy infrastructure is ready to operate and perform when needed.
 These projects must be executed on tight seasonal timelines to not impact the ability for the LNG facility to store and make gas while working in tight quarters around live equipment.

 Revitalize Outdated Infrastructure to Distribute LNG During New England’s Coldest Months